 3. Noise Issues

 Strate regulations/by-laws and local council regulations cover any noise issues.
 If Fido has a loud bark and barks often, this could result in neighbours lodging a complaint and taking action.

 4. Common Law Negligence

 At common law, people have a duty to their ‘neighbor’ to prevent damage or loss that is ‘reasonably foreseeable’.
 This duty would extend to the workplace.
 Accordingly, any damage Fido causes could result in a common law claim of negligence, for which the damages claims are unlimited.

 Most employment relationships are governed by a written contract and internal policy documents which often contain warranties provided on the employer’s behalf.
 Any such obligation to provide a safe and healthy workplace could add another limb to a potential claim, this time in the contract.

 Dogs make the world a better place.
 Fact.
 In our humble opinion, they also make the workplace a whole lot happier and just generally better looking.
 But if you want to add a dose of that happiness to your workplace, there are some issues to consider.
-We recommend before you introduce Fido, and give him his official title, you should think about his behavior, consult your staff and check the paperwork and, if no one raises any issues, obtain waivers.
+We recommend before you introduce Fido, and give him his official title, you should think about his behaviour, consult your staff and check the paperwork and, if no one raises any issues, obtain waivers.